Orange-OpenSource/ouds-ios/THIRD_PARTY.md

 #### DeclarationAccessibility

-Copyright 2024 Orange-OpenSource Authors
+Copyright 2021-2023 Orange SA

-*DeclarationAccessibility* is distributed under the terms and conditions of the [Apache License](http://www.apache.org/licenses/).
+*DeclarationAccessibility* is distributed under the terms and conditions of the [Apache License](https://opensource.org/license/apache-2-0).
 You may download the source code on the [following website](https://github.com/Orange-OpenSource/accessibility-statement-lib-ios).

 ### swift-snapshot-testing